Digital Printing (CMYK COLOUR OR BLACK)

 Digital Foiling

-This is a type of printing that uses heat to adhere foil to paper.
+This is a type of printing that uses heat to

-Unlike stamped foil (below), digital foil is completely flat,
+Unlike stamped foil (below), digital foil is completely flat.

 The pros are that you can do once-off jobs without breaking the bank.

-Foil Stamping (Plate method)
+Special Finish: Foil Stamping & Letterpress (Plate method)

 Foil is a great way to add some glam to any invitation!